We are looking for volunteers to help at our Junior and Senior Young Carers Clubs, which run during term time on the following nights:

 • As a volunteer at Hart and Rushmoor Young Carers you will be asked to sign a Volunteer Agreement and familiarise yourself with relevant policies.

-- We welcome volunteers from 16+ and this is a great role for anyone interested in gaining experience working with young people.
+• We welcome volunteers from 14+ and this is a great role for anyone wishing to fulfil their volunteering section of The Duke of Edinburgh's Award, and/or interested in gaining experience working with children and young people.

 - Age restrictions